CommandMC/HeroicWiki/How-to-Debug-Games-Using-Environment-Variables.md

 ## Introduction

-This page is a continuation of the environment variables page, [https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/wiki/Environment-Variables](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/wiki/Environment-Variables) with a specific focus on how to debug games using environment variables.
+This page is a continuation of [the environment variables page](Environment-Variables.md) with a specific focus on how to debug games using environment variables.

 ## Environment Variables